BitEdits/ps3/README.md

 * RSX Driver for X.org
 * OpenGL driver for RSX
 * BD Ripping
-* PUP/PKG packing/unpacking
+* PUP/PKG packing/unpacking for 3.55
-* Homebrew Games
+* Homebrew Games for 3.55

 # Intro